 - What do you need for this project?

 Once you have clear answers to these questions above, fifty percent of your preparation is done.
-Next, you have to work on is observing people around you.
+Next, you have to work on observing people around you.

 For a convincing character, you need to observe the relevant objects with a characteristic or facial resemblance to the animation you are making.
 Observe how the object talk, walk, give expression, and respond to actions.